Edition for Web Developers — Last Updated 3 June 2023

 Otherwise, if entry's URL's scheme is not a fetch scheme, then set navigationParams to a new non-fetch scheme navigation params, with

-To create navigation params from a srcdoc resource given a session history entry entry, a navigable navigable, a target snapshot params targetSnapshotParams, a navigation ID-or-null navigationId, and a NavigationTimingType
+To create navigation params from a srcdoc resource given a session history entry entry, a navigable navigable, a target snapshot params targetSnapshotParams, a user navigation involvement userInvolvement, a navigation ID-or-null navigationId, and a NavigationTimingType

 navTimingType: